Strivin0311/ads-learning/modeling/perception_and_prediction/README.md

 # Perception & Prediction
-*Here's some resources about Perception & Prediction*
+*Here're some resources about Perception & Prediction*

 Intros:
 * This directory comprises a collection of literature focused on the methodologies associated with perception and prediction in ADS.
 These modules, highly intertwined with AI, have witnessed considerable growth and innovation due to the rapid development of deep learning in the field of Computer Vision (CV).